Raphaaal/icpm_emails_process_mining/README.md

 # Emails Process Mining

-Open code for paper submission proposing a reproducible approach for mining business activities from emails for process analytics.
+Open code proposing a reproducible approach for mining business activities from emails for process analytics, accompanying the paper:
+A Reproducible Approach for Mining Business Activities from Emails for Process Analytics, Raphael Azorin, Daniela Grigori, Khalid Belhajjame, AI-PA 2021, The 2nd International Workshop on AI-enabled Process Automation, 22 November 2021, ICSOC Conference, Dubai, UAE.

 ## Description